Do I have to pay an "Exit Tax" ?

 Conditional relief

-The new arrangements provide a reduction of the timeline after which the taxpayer may obtain relief on the exit tax subject to the stay of payment (except if the sale, redemption/cancellation of shares or liquidation of the company occurs in the interim).
-The timeline is reduced from 15 years to five or two years accordingly :
+For transfers carried out from 1 January 2019 onwards, the new arrangements provide for a reduction of the timeline after which the taxpayer may obtain relief on the exit tax subject to the stay of payment (except if the sale, redemption/cancellation of shares or liquidation of the company occurs in the interim).
+The timeline is reduced from 15 years to five or two years accordingly:

 - Two years for taxpayers whose shares coming under the scope of the exit tax are worth less than €2,570,000